 Professor , Computer Science and Engineering

-Ryan Kastner joined UC San Diego in 2007 a professor in the Department of Computer Science and Engineering at the University of California, San Diego.
-He received a PhD in Computer Science (2002) at UCLA, a Masters degree in engineering (2000) and Bachelor degrees (BS) in both Electrical Engineering and Computer Engineering (1999), all from Northwestern University.
+Ryan Kastner is a professor in the Department of Computer Science and Engineering at the University of California, San Diego.
+He received a PhD in Computer Science (2002) at UCLA, a Masters degree in engineering (2000) and Bachelor degrees (BS) in both Electrical Engineering and Computer Engineering (1999) from Northwestern University.
 He spent the first five years after his PhD as a professor in the Department of Electrical and Computer Engineering at the University of California, Santa Barbara.
 He has published over 200 technical articles and has authored four books.

 Web Page: http://kastner.ucsd.edu/ryan

 Lab Web Page: http://kastner.ucsd.edu